AdobeDocs/adobeio-events/aem/aem_console_setup.md

    ![Save `I/O Events API`](../img/save_io_events_api.png "Save `I/O Events API`")

 6. **Repeat steps 1, 2, 3 and 4,  this time adding the `I/O Management API`.**
-7. 5.
+7. Done !
 You should now see `I/O Events` as well as `I/O Management API` in your API list.

 ### Bookmark your workspace

-Bookmark this Adobe developer console workspace, as you might need to come back to it more than once, to fine tune or trouble shoot your configurations.
+Bookmark this Adobe I/O developer console workspace, as you might need to come back to it more than once, to fine tune or troubleshoot your configurations.

 ### Add this Adobe I/O Workspace as AEM OSGI configuration